 It's been months since the pandemic started, yet gamers are still wondering where to buy Nintendo Switch consoles.
 Unfortunately, there's still a massive Switch shortage and both the Nintendo Switch and Switch Lite are hard to find.

 The good news is that at least once or twice a week the consoles appear in stock at various retailers.
 We've found that GameStop, Target, and Best Buy are the best places to look if you're wondering where to buy Nintendo Switch consoles.

-So we're listing the stores where to buy the Nintendo Switch at its regular retail price.
+So we're listing all the stores where to buy the Nintendo Switch at its regular retail price.
 (Keep in mind you can still find Switch deals on accessories and games).
 In addition, we're also rounding up where to buy Nintendo Switch Lite.
-Both consoles are in high demand, but in extremely low stock.

 Where to buy Nintendo Switch Console — Quick links

 - Shop Nintendo Switch Lite at Amazon [now in stock!]

 - Shop Nintendo Switch Lite consoles at QVC [now in stock!]